augustss/MicroHs/README.md

 There are some primitive data types, e.g `Int`, `Handle`, and `Double`.
 These are known by the runtime system and various primitive operations work on them.
 The function type, `->`, is (of course) also built in.

 All other types are defined with the language.
 They are converted to lambda terms using the Scott encoding.
-The runtime system knows how lists are encoded and booleans are encoded.
+The runtime system knows how lists and booleans are encoded.

 ## Compiler
 The compiler is written in Micro Haskell.
 It takes a name of a module and compiles it to a file called `out.comb`.
+This module should contain the function `main` of type `IO ()` and it will be the entry point to the program.

 ### Compiler flags
 * `-iDIR` add `DIR` to search path for modules